hectormc-main/Fritter/README.md

 }
 ```

 Here, `fields` is a `JSON` object which contains key/value pairs, where the key is the name associated with the input field in the form and the value is whatever is entered on the frontend.
 For instance, in the `form` above, the first input field has name, `username`, which will be a key in `fields` object whose value is whatever has been entered as the username on the frontend.
-Thus, whatever name you attach to any input field is the same name you will can use to access the value entered in that input field from `fields` object.
+Thus, whatever name you attach to any input field is the same name you will use to access the value entered in that input field from `fields` object.

 To link the form and event handler together, there is an entry in the `formsAndHandlers` object (the key is the `id` attribute of the `<form>` tag and the value is the event handler function) in `public/scripts/index.js`: